Juliana Huxtable: Emerging in New York

 Huxtable moved to New York to work as a legal assistant for the ACLU's Racial Justice Program after college.
 While at the ACLU, Huxtable amassed a significant following on Tumblr, posting long stream-of-consciousness poems and self-portraits that experimented with fashion and Nuwaubian imagery.

 After leaving her position at the ACLU, Huxtable began DJing.
 In August of 2013 Huxtable DJ'd at the Studio Museum in Harlem's Uptown Fridays party series.
 The same year Huxtable participated in the House of Ladosha's show The Whole House Eats (stylized as THE WHOLE HOUSE EATS) at Superchief Gallery.
-During her time as a DJ, Huxtable regularly integrated her poetry into DJ mixes.
+During her time as a DJ, Huxtable integrated her poetry into DJ mixes.
 Huxtable's poetry was featured in the song "Blood Oranges" from Le1f's mixtape Tree House as well as the runway soundtrack for the Hood by Air 2014 Fall/Winter fashion show "10,000 Screaming Faggots" by Total Freedom.